GoogleChrome/web.dev/src/site/content/en/blog/web-platform-06-2023/index.md

 ### The SVG `crossorigin` attribute

-The [`crossorigin` attribute](https://developer.mozilla.org/docs/Web/SVG/Attribute/crossorigin), on the `<image>` and `<feImage>` elements in SVG, provides support for configuration of the Cross-Origin Resource Sharing (CORS) requests for the element's fetched data.
+Firefox 114 also includes the [`crossorigin` attribute](https://developer.mozilla.org/docs/Web/SVG/Attribute/crossorigin), on the `<image>` and `<feImage>` elements in SVG, provides support for configuration of the Cross-Origin Resource Sharing (CORS) requests for the element's fetched data.
 This works in the same way as the HTML [`crossorigin`](https://developer.mozilla.org/docs/Web/HTML/Attributes/crossorigin) attribute.

 {% BrowserCompat 'api.SVGImageElement.crossOrigin' %}